 React makes use of multiple code editors like Sublime Text, Atom, and Visual Studio Code.
 It uses the Create React App tool for bootstrapping the project, while the server-side rendering is done with the Next.js framework.
 For testing the app written in React, calls for multiple tools for different elements.

 As per Google Trends in 2022, React has more searches than Angular.
 While people show more interest in Angular due to ample ready-made solutions, both the technologies are developing, which means both are popular in the market.
 So, for now, the answer to Angular vs. React popularity would be equal on both sides.

 Angular provides an enhanced development experience – thanks to its CLI that empowers creating the workspace and design functioning applications swiftly and producing components, routing, guard, and services with one-line commands, inbuilt process to solve widespread problems and clean coding features of TypeScript.

 When it comes to React, the development speed and productivity gets affected due to the involvement of third-parties libraries like Redux or React-router-dom.
 The React developers have to define the right architecture along with the right tools.
 Besides, the toolkit for React Native mobile apps varies from project to project, implying more time and effort is invested if the project is handed over to new developers for the app update.

 DOM (Document Object Model)

-Angular uses the real DOM where the whole tree data structure is updated even if the single section of it is changed or altered.
+Angular uses the real DOM where the whole tree data structure is updated even if the single section is changed or altered.

-React uses Virtual DOM, which enables app development companies to track and upgrade the changes without affecting the other parts of the DOM tree.
+React uses Virtual DOM, enabling app development companies to track and upgrade the changes without affecting the other parts of the DOM tree.
 Since Virtual DOM is considered faster than real DOM, React has a big advantage over Angular in this context.

 What does the Future Hold for Angular and React?